Senate Resolution No. 4

 recommendations regarding compliance with Rules XI, XIV, XV and XVI of

-mendations regarding policies of the Senate, including but not limited
+recommendations regarding policies of the Senate, including but not

-to per diem and travel expenses, time and attendance, and workplace
+limited to per diem and travel expenses, time and attendance, and

-ethics.
-The committee shall report annually as required in sections four
+workplace ethics.
+The committee shall report annually as required in

-and five of Rule V. The committee shall have jurisdiction over any
+sections four and five of Rule V. The committee shall have jurisdiction

-matter referred to it by the Secretary of the Senate pertaining to the
+over any matter referred to it by the Secretary of the Senate pertaining

-ethical conduct of legislative members.
-The committee shall comply with
+to the ethical conduct of legislative members.
+The committee shall

-subdivision a, and paragraphs one and two of subdivision b of section
+comply with subdivision a, and paragraphs one and two of subdivision b

 and shall report bills out of committee only if they shall have been